Mahamurahti/React-Roadmap/React/hooks/README.md

 ## Exercises
 1. Introducing Hooks ("hooks" project setup and quick example of useSate)
-2. Hooks at a Glance
+2. Hooks at a Glance (small introduction to useSate, useEffect and custom hooks)
-3. Using the State Hook
+3. Using the State Hook (Counter example of useSate)
-4. Using the Effect Hook
+4. Using the Effect Hook (Counter + Chat example of useEffect and its optimization)
 5. Rules of Hooks
 6. Building Your Own Hooks